NewtonPlus - A Fast Big Number Square Root Function

 Here are some very rough comparisons: (in ns)

-GMP This Project Speed-Up
+Number Size GMP (ns) This Project (ns) Speed-Up

 Optimizations